sonalsood/pall-lawn-mowers-frontend/README.md

 # 🌱❄️ Pall Lawn Mowers and Renovations – Website Project - Pallscape

-A responsive, professional website built with React and Tailwind CSS for Pall Lawn Mowers and Renovations.
+A responsive, professional website built with React and SASS for Pall Lawn Mowers and Renovations.
 Designed to showcase residential and commercial services, streamline quote requests, and provide a clean, trustworthy online presence.

 ---